HiltonGiesenow/azure-sdk-for-net/CONTRIBUTING.md

 **Line Endings :** If working on windows OS ensure git is installed with `Checkout Windows-style, commit Unix-style` option or `core.autocrlf` set to *true* in git config.
 If working on Unix based Linux or MacOS ensure git is installed with `Checkout as-is, commit Unix-style` option or `core.autocrlf` set to *input* in git config

 **GitHub Actions :** Forks of the repository will inherit the automations performed in the Azure SDK for .NET repository as GitHub Actions.
-It is reccommended that you explicitly [disable](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository) these Actions to prevent errors and unwanted automation.
+It is recommended that you explicitly [disable](https://docs.github.com/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#managing-github-actions-permissions-for-your-repository) these Actions to prevent errors and unwanted automation.

 ----